Sidd-R/Sidd-R/README.md

- Hi, I’m Siddhant Rao from SE CSE-ai&ml in Sardar Patel Institute of Technology.
+ Hi, I’m Siddhant Rao, I'm currenty in my TE in CSE at Sardar Patel Institute of Technology.

  I'm :